Skull Base Specialist Care

 Subspecialty focus

-When a skull base opinion may be helpful
+When a skull base opinion may be helpful for Baner and Pune patients

 Patients may seek skull base review for complex imaging findings, persistent sinonasal tumors, pituitary lesions, CSF leak concerns, or symptoms such as headache, visual change, cranial nerve findings, or recurrent disease after earlier treatment.